Apotheosis: Ancient Rome

-Asia
+Eastern philosophy

 Numerous mortals have been deified into the Taoist pantheon, such as Guan Yu, Iron-crutch Li and Fan Kuai.
 Song dynasty general Yue Fei was deified during the Ming dynasty and is considered by some practitioners to be one of the three highest-ranking heavenly generals.
 The Ming dynasty epic Investiture of the Gods deals heavily with deification legends.

 Head of Buddha/King Jayavarman VII; probably regarded as a royal portrait, but with attributes of the Buddha.

 In the complicated and variable conceptions of deity in Buddhism, the achievement of Buddhahood may be regarded as an achievable goal for the faithful, and many significant deities are considered to have begun as normal humans, from Gautama Buddha himself downwards.
 Most of these are seen as avatars or re-births of earlier figures.

 Some significant Hindu deities, in particular Rama, were also born as humans; he is seen as an avatar of Vishnu.
 In more modern times, Swaminarayan is an undoubted and well-documented historical figure (1781–1830), who is regarded by some Hindus as an avatar of Krishna, himself another avatar of Vishnu, or as being a still more elevated deity.
 Bharat Mata ("Mother India") began as a national personification devised by a group of Bengali intellectuals in the late 19th century, but now receives some worship.

 Various Hindu and Buddhist rulers in the past have been represented as deities, especially after death, from India to Indonesia.
 Jayavarman VII, King of the Khmer Empire (r.
 1181–1218) the first Buddhist king of Cambodia, had his own features used for the many statues of Buddha/Avalokitesvara he erected.

 The extreme personality cult instituted by the founder of North Korea, Kim Il-Sung, has been said to represent a deification, though the state is avowedly atheist.